Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Background results

 are well-defined morphisms of Hopf algebras.
-Here we stress that it is the simply-connected quantum group $U_q^{cop}$ that is the range of $\Phi^\pm$.
-This will be explained in more details in Section \ref{intdual}.
+Here we stress that it is the simply-connected quantum group $U_q^{\rm cop}$ that is the range of $\Phi^\pm$.
+This will be explained with more details in Section~\ref{intdual}.

+Let us make two simple observations, for future reference.
+Firstly, because $\Oo_q$ is spanned by the matrix coefficients of the objects of $\mathcal{C}$, and $\mathcal{C}$ is semisimple with simple objects the $U_q^{\rm ad}$-modules $V_\mu$, $\mu\in P_+$, there is a decomposition of $U_q$-bimodule